thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

 ### Install the Kafka cluster with KRaft mode

-The Kafka cluster configuration with KRaft mode is shown below, to expose as NodePort the listeners configuration is updated with necessary ports.
+The Kafka cluster configuration with KRaft mode is shown below, the listeners are configured with NodePort with necessary ports so the kafka cluster could be accessed from the host machine.

-With this configuration, the kafka cluster can be accessed with bootstrap url localhost:31092 from host machine.
+After applying below configuration and with the KinD cluster extraMappingPorts property updated, the kafka cluster can be accessed externally with bootstrap url `localhost:31092` from host machine.

 ```yaml
 # Documentation - https://strimzi.io/docs/operators/in-development/deploying#minimal_configuration_for_kafka_connect